zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 * This lab assumes that you completed all preceding labs.

-## **Step 1**: Connect to your Microservices Instance and configure Firewall
+## **Step 1**: Connect to Microservices Instance

-1. We need to enable network access to Microservices from our Classic deployment.
+1. We need to enable network access to Microservices from our Goldengate Classic instance.
 Without adding the ports to the Microservices' firewall, it would cause failure in the next step.
 Let's make a console connection to the Microservices instance, copy the IP address of `OGG_Microservices_Public_ip` from your note and connect using:

 	**`ssh opc@your_microservice_ip_address -i ~/.ssh/oci`**